joshlay/dot/README.md

 # dot

 Yet another dotfiles repo!
-Files are organized by hostname and maintained by `update.sh`
+Files are organized by hostname and maintained by [update.sh](./update.sh)

-A _relatively_ recent Linux desktop is assumed throughout; _I use Fedora btw :)_
+A _relatively_ recent Linux desktop is assumed throughout; PRs are always welcome!

-PRs are always welcome!
+_I use Fedora btw :)_